BamBoozledMC/MathPathwaysAutoBot/README.md

 If you need some help and/or find any bugs create an issue at **https://github.com/BamBoozledMC/MathPathwaysAutoBot/issues** and I will get back to you when I can.

 ## FAQ
+**What if I get the "Whoa!
+That was fast" pop up?**
+I have designed the bot to go slow enough so this doesn't happen, however in the case it does, the bot should detect it and close the pop up.

-Things will be added here sometime soon
+More things will be added here sometime soon